antonzaratustra/mentorist-habit-tracker/HABIT_CONVERSION_IMPLEMENTATION.md

 - Calls entry conversion method to handle entry data migration

 #### getConversionWarning Method
-- Provides specific warnings for different conversion scenarios
+- Provides specific, detailed warnings for different conversion scenarios
 - Explains what data might be lost or transformed during conversion
 - Uses user-friendly language to describe the implications
+- Includes information about how strength will be affected

 #### getTypeDisplayName Method
 - Provides localized display names for different habit types